 Ball blooming stigma and anther equal.
 White petals, with soft pink shaded underside, in the form of a loose ball.

-Flat blooming, cherry blossom petalled thrum.
-Pale pink flowers, with pale pink reverse.
-Tends to be one of the later and profuse flowering Primula sieboldii cultivars.
-We do not know the origins of this cultivar, which we obtained in 2007.
+Wave blooming, cherry blossom petalled pin.
+White flowers with pale blue suffusion and pale blue reverse.
+Like many of the ‘blue’ cultivars, this tends to flower later in the season.
+We do not know the origins of this very pretty compact sakurasu cultivar, which we sourced in 2005.